mattermost/docs/source/onboard/cloud-groups.rst

 The synchronization of groups happens with the synchronization of users, during which Mattermost queries AD/LDAP for updated account information.
 Please see the `Active Directory/LDAP Set up documentation <https://docs.mattermost.com/onboard/ad-ldap.html>`__. for more information.
 The group feature has no effect on users' authentication to Mattermost.

-Enabling AD/LDAP Group Synchronization
+Enabling AD/LDAP group synchronization
 --------------------------------------

 To enable this feature, go to **System Console > Groups**.

-Using AD/LDAP Group Synchronization
+Using AD/LDAP group synchronization
 -----------------------------------

 To synchronize specific AD/LDAP groups to Mattermost, specify the ``Group ID Attribute`` and the ``Group Display Name Attribute`` (e.g., "cn" for Common Name) under **System Console > Authentication > AD/LDAP**.